ONSdigital/python_rap_demo/tests/README.md

 ## How Unit Tests Work in RAP
 - Each module (e.g., io, cleaning, processing) has its own test file in the `tests/` folder.
-- Tests use sample data and clear assertions to check expected outcomes.
+- Each function has one or more tests to ensure that it produces an expected output for different scenarios.
-- If any test fails, review the error message, fix your code, and re-run the tests.
+- If any test fails, the developer must review the error message, fix the code, and re-run the tests.

 ## How to Run Unit Tests
-- To run all unit tests, open a terminal in your project root and enter:
+- To run all unit tests, open a terminal in the project root and enter:
   ```cmd
   pytest tests
   ```